 Some resorts also provide kayaks and paddleboards, and both kids and adult-sized bikes.
 Take advantage of this to save some money and entertain the kids.
 Ask if you can take your snorkels with you all day to try out some of the other snorkelling spots, or use the bikes as a means of transport to get around the island.

 Your resort may also provide free airport transfers.
-This may also be compulsory if arriving late at night or early in the morning.
+This could also be compulsory if arriving late at night or early in the morning.
 The airport transfer staff show you to your rooms as many resorts’ receptions are not open 24/7.
 This is an incredibly efficient system and since we arrived at 2am, we were happy to get to our resort quickly and into bed!

-Consider a day trip to Aitutaki
+Consider a Day Trip to Aitutaki

 Being an iconic location for weddings and honeymoons, Aitutaki has also been known as Honeymoon Island.
 You can see why this island has proven popular; it has undoubtedly some of the most beautiful beaches in the world.
 This, unfortunately, calls for inflated prices and limited family accommodation available.
 Often, resorts do not allow children altogether, or many rooms only cater for two people.